 Many travelers agree the best way to see South Africa is by driving its roads, specifically a route known as the Garden Route.
 This road extends from Cape Town, east along the coast.
 The coastal scenery, as well as the stops along the way, evoke a California road trip-feel.

-Thus, many of our South Africa custom itineraries begin with a car rental in Cape Town, and give you about five days of freedom to make the way down the coast, with booked lodges and hotels along the way.
+Thus, many of our South Africa Tours begin with a car rental in Cape Town, and give you about five days of freedom to make the way down the coast, with booked lodges and hotels along the way.
 But is driving in South Africa as simple as it sounds?

 The answer is yes, South Africa is one of the best, safest places to rent a car in all of Africa.
 A few pointers are in order, though.